Enrolling in the Farmland Preservation Program (Eligibility, Instructions, and Application)

 - the county or regional planning commission

 - the soil conservation district

 These agencies are allowed 30 days from the day of notification to forward their comments to the clerk of the local governing body.

-If approved, the application is forwarded to the Michigan Department of Agriculture, Farmland and Open Space Preservation Office.
+If approved, the application is forwarded to the Michigan Department of Agriculture and Rural Development, Farmland and Open Space Preservation Office.

-If the application is rejected, or if no action is taken by the local governing body, the applicant may appeal directly to the Michigan Department of Agriculture.
+If the application is rejected, or if no action is taken by the local governing body, the applicant may appeal directly to the Michigan Department of Agriculture and Rural Development.